ArrisLee/admr-gen/README.md

 ## Installation

+Binary file can be directly dowloaded in the release page [here](https://github.com/ArrisLee/admr-gen/releases)

+OR：

+Use `go get` to donwload and install the file if you have Golang env ready.

-Use `go get -u` to donwload bin file, which will be installed in `$GOPATH/bin` directory.
+The tool will be installed in `$GOPATH/bin` directory.

 ```sh
 go get -u "github.com/ArrisLee/admr-gen"